sagachat/VLASE/README.md

 ## Installation:
 1. Install Python 2.7 and the libraries listed in the [requirements.txt](https://github.com/sagachat/VLASE/blob/master/requirements.txt)
+2. Install OpenCV 2.4.13.
+We prefer to build it from source.
 2. Install CASENet as per the instructions in it's README file.
 CASENet includes it's own Caffe version.

 ## Casenet: